ipfs/kubo/docs/experimental-features.md

 `127.0.0.1:$APP_PORT` (opening a new connection to `127.0.0.1:$APP_PORT` per incoming stream.

-**On the "client" node:**
+***On the "client" node:***

-First, configure the p2p dialer to forward all inbound connections on `127.0.0.1:SOME_PORT` to the listener behind `/p2p/kickass/1.0` on the server node.
+First, configure the client p2p dialer, so that it forwards all inbound connections on `127.0.0.1:SOME_PORT` to the server node listening on `/p2p/kickass/1.0`.

 ```sh
 > ipfs p2p forward /kickass/1.0 /ip4/127.0.0.1/tcp/$SOME_PORT /ipfs/$SERVER_ID